 Sentosa Island (sentosa is Malay for peace and tranquility) began its development as a holiday destination in the 1970s.
 It was a military strong point from the 1880s until it was promoted to ‘Fortress Singapore’ status during the Pacific War.
 Sadly all their guns were pointing out to sea when the Japanese arrived overland by bicycle so the island was erased from military memory as an embarrassment.
 Tourists can, however, still invade Fort Siloso, a restored coastal battery, compound and tunnels.

-Tanjong is a sizeable, but relatively secluded stretch of soft sand with plenty of palm tree shade but not much in the way of facilities apart from the Tanjong beach club that we heard is pretty wild at weekends, so this would be the designated Romantic beach then..
+Tanjong is a sizeable, but relatively secluded stretch of soft sand with plenty of palm tree shade but not much in the way of facilities apart from the Tanjong beach club that we heard is pretty wild at weekends, so this would be the designated wild nights beach then…

 BTW, according to Condé Nast Traveller Tanjong Beach Club is the best beach club in the world.
 Hmm.
 It’s open Tuesday-Friday 11am-11pm, Saturday-Sunday 10am-midnight.
 Brunch and pool parties a speciality.
 Better to call/book in advance.

 The opening of Resorts World Sentosa brought Universal Studios Singapore, Voyage de la Vie (circus/theatre) 5-star hotels, up market shopping and fine dining to Sentosa.